Art and Design

 Health Care in Great Britain

-Tours, lectures, and discussions enable participants to meet, compare experiences, and exchange ideas with their counterparts in the British National Health Service.
-Points of interest include the Royal Hospital Chelsea, Hunterian Museum, Old St. Thomas Operating Theatre, Wellcome Collection, the Nurses' Chapel at Westminster, and others.
+Tours, historic walks, lectures, and group discussions enable participants to explore both past and present health care issues in Great Britain.
+Points of interest include the Royal Hospital Chelsea,the Gordon museum of Pathology, Old St. Thomas Operating Theatre, the Wellcome Collection, a Plague Walk and other activities.
+Differences in the health care systems of the United States and Great Britain will be considered.
 Jane Kiernan, Ph.D., professor of nursing instructs.

 Explore landmarks of British poetry, fiction, nonfiction, and drama.
 Tour medieval through 18th-century London within the old city walls; visit the south bank of Shakespeare and Jonson, the Romantics’ Hampstead Heath, the haunts of the "Eminent Victorians" and Pre-Raphaelites, Bloomsbury of the early 20th century, and contemporary settings of such writers as Zadie Smith.
 Students will receive a packet of reading materials and a list of films to view before departure.
 Maryanne Felter, Ph.D., professor of English instructs.